 You might also need to purchase a barrel and/or some bottles to hold your beer, wine or cider.
 Our kits include comprehensive instructions.
-There is also lots of advice and information for first-time brewers that can be found directly below under the “WINEMAKING QUESTIONS” and “BEERMAKING QUESTIONS” heading.
+There is also lots of advice and information for first-time brewers that can be found under our FAQ “WINEMAKING QUESTIONS” and “BEERMAKING QUESTIONS” categories.
 Finally, we have a very broad Instructional Videos library for you to peruse through… Grab a cold one, Click Here, sit back and enjoy our videos!

 Most orders will be sent out via standard shipping service and arrive in 2-4 days from the business day after you place your order.
 Orders placed over the weekend or on a holiday will be shipped the next business day.

 Shipping cost depends what you are ordering and where you are located.
 Cost also depends on the weight, volume and dimensions of the items you are purchasing.
 We will show shipping prices when you check out.

 - We do not have an order minimum.

 - Lead time for processing orders is generally 1-2 days.

 - After you place your order, you will receive an automated confirmation email.
 At this time, we have only authorized your payment.
 Please allow us 1-2 business days to verify that all items in your order are in stock and ready to ship.
 Within this time, we will either manually capture your payment, fulfill and ship your order and you will receive another automated email confirmation; or we will email you describing any proposed order changes for your approval.
 During this time, please notify us promptly if you need to make any changes, otherwise, your order will be shipped as-is.